Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

 > ― Definition for the word "Data" in Oxford Languages

 - In a digital world we are constantly accessing and manipulating stored information, for example, when we open our favorite messaging application, we can see the previously sent messages and we can send new messages
-- A **database** is an organized collection of data that allows for easy access, management, and updating of information
+- The backbone of basically any information system is a **database**, an organized collection of data that allows for easy access, management, and updating of information
 - Databases help store large amounts of structured data efficiently and enable fast querying and data manipulation
 - There are many different kind of database technologies, such as, PostgreSQL, MySQL and MongoDB